 You have the opportunity to meet new people with every swipe on dating apps.
 And with a seemingly endless supply of potential partners, more people are dating multiple people at once.
 But is this the dating strategy that you should take?
 When it comes to dating, it's important to understand whether seeing multiple people is right for you or not.
 Whatever method you choose, remaining optimistic and open-minded to all possibilities throughout your dating journey can make the experience fun and productive.
 Whatever your dating choice, be sure to choose the right path for yourself.

 Dating multiple people certainly has its appeal, as there are many benefits to taking this kind of approach.
-According to behavioral health specialist Cessel Boyd, "The ability to explore your options is one of the largest benefits associated with dating multiple people.
+According to behavioral health specialist Cessel Boyd-Lewis, "The ability to explore your options is one of the largest benefits associated with dating multiple people.
 The dynamic of each relationship will be inherently different; in many cases, this allows for people to have fun, learn more about themselves, and discover what they do and don't want in relationships."

 Read on to discover the various advantages and disadvantages of keeping your options open.